markNZed/TaskFlow/processor/README.md

 ## Task Hub Co-Processor

 A Task Processor may register as a Task Hub Co-Processor in which case it follows a different protocol.
 A Task Hub Co-Processor reveives each task sent to the hub and can operate on that task before returning it to the hub.
 When a Task Processor sends a task update to the Hub, like all other Task Processors assocaited with the task, it also receives the update from the hub.
 The Task Hub Co-Processor can intercept a task update modify the task.
+The Task Hub Co-Processor sees all tasks that go through the hub while a Task Processor will only see tasks that are associated with the environment it provides.

 ## Future